defactor-com/documentation/docs/engage/front-end-ui/admin-section/general-settings.md

 sidebar_position: 2
 ---

-## Welcome to the General Section of the Engage Admin Panel!
 This section provides core functionalities for monitoring, managing, and ensuring transparency across your project's token ecosystem.

 ---